shashankkr20/RoleBasedAccessControl/README.md

-# Admin Dashboard for User and Role Management
+# Role Based Access Control for User and Role Management

-This project is an **Admin Dashboard** built using **React** for managing users, roles, and permissions.
+This project is an **Role Based Access Control** built using **React** for managing users, roles, and permissions.
 It provides an intuitive interface for administrators to view, edit, add, and delete users, as well as manage user roles and their associated permissions.

 ## Features